maaikekuipers/thesis/README.md

    playwright install
    Playwright Documentation: https://playwright.dev/docs/intro

-5. Set up YouTube API Access (required for fetching video metadata):
+4. Set up YouTube API Access (required for fetching video metadata):
    YouTube Data API v3 Guide: https://developers.google.com/youtube/v3/getting-started

-6. Clone or download the project files to your local machine.
+5. Clone or download the project files to your local machine.

-7. Open a terminal and navigate to the project directory.
+6. Open a terminal and navigate to the project directory.

-8. Install required Python packages: pip install -r requirements.txt
+7. Install required Python packages: pip install -r requirements.txt

+8. Store authentication cookies for YouTube (used for label scraping): playwright codegen youtube.com --save-storage=youtube_cookies.json Click on “Reject all cookies” when prompted.
+   Then close the browser window to save the cookies.

 ## How to Run the Scripts